LiquidZulu/brain/The Grand Canyon Argument.md

 >He laughed.
 "Never.
 Nor looking at the planets.
 Nor at mountain peaks.
 Nor at the Grand Canyon.
 Why should I?
 When I look at the ocean, I feel the greatness of man, I think of man’s magnificent capacity that created this ship to conquer all that senseless space.
 When I look at mountain peaks, I think of tunnels and dynamite.
 When I look at the planets, I think of airplanes."[^1]

 The grand canyon argument goes something like this:
->Humans are just intelligent monkies floating on a ball of dust in the middle of an infinite universe---we really aren't all that special, so don't get any highfalutin delusions of grandeur!
+>Humans are just intelligent monkeys floating on a ball of dust in the middle of an infinite universe---we really aren't all that special, so don't get any highfalutin delusions of grandeur!

 It is so-named by [[Leonard Peikoff]] as it is often repeated upon seeing the Grand Canyon.